Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics have gone 8-2 in their past 10 games, with an 8-2 record against the spread in that span.
+- The Celtics are 7-3 against the spread and 7-3 overall in their past 10 contests.

-- Five of Celtics' last 10 contests have gone over the total.
+- In their past 10 contests, the Celtics have gone over the total five times.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.